Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: The symmetry groups of irreducible handlebody-knots of genus two

-\begin{example} The left-hand side of Figure \ref{fig:irreducible_handlebody-knots_and_annulus} illustrates a series of handlebody-knots $V_n$ $(n \geqslant 3)$ of genus two.
-We note that in the table of irreducible handlebody-knots in \cite{IKMS}, $V_3 = 5_1$ and $V_4 = 6_1$.
-It follows easily from the argument in \cite{Mot90, LL} that these handlebody-knots are irreducible and that the annulus $A$ depicted in the figure is a unique unknotting annulus properly embedded in $E(V_n)$.
+\begin{example} The left-hand side in Figure \ref{fig:irreducible_handlebody-knots_and_annulus} illustrates a series of handlebody-knots $(S^3, V_n)$ $(n \geqslant 3)$ of genus two.
+We note that in the table of irreducible handlebody-knots in Ishii-Kishimoto-Moriuchi-Suzuki \cite{IKMS12}, $(S^3, V_3) = 5_1$ and $(S^3, V_4) = 6_1$.
+It follows easily from the arguments in Motto \cite{Mot90} and Lee-Lee \cite{LL12} that these handlebody-knots are irreducible and that the annulus $A$ depicted in the figure is a unique unknotting annulus properly embedded in $E(V_n)$.
 Moreover, it follows that all of these handlebody-knots are not {\it amphicheiral}, i.e. $\MCG(S^3, V_n) \cong \MCG_+(S^3, V_n)$.

-The right-hand side of the figure shows the curves $C_0$ and $C_1$ in the case $n=3$.
+The right-hand side in the figure shows the curves $C_0$ and $C_1$ in the case $n=3$.
 The ``hyperelliptic" involution is the unique non-trivial element of $\MCG ( S^3, V_0 )$ which preserve the curves $C_0 \cup C_1$.
 However, this involution does not preserve the annulus $A_0$, hence we have $\MCG(S^3, V_n) = 1$. \end{example}

-{\bf Acknowledgements.} The author wishes to express his gratitude to Sangbum Cho for his helpful comments on the preliminary version of the paper.
+{\bf Acknowledgments.} The author wishes to express his gratitude to Sangbum Cho for his helpful comments on a preliminary version of the paper.
 Part of this work was carried out while the author was visiting the Mathematisches Forschungsinstitut Oberwolfach.
 The institute kindly offered an invitation for the stay while his University was affected by the 2011 Tohoku earthquake.
 He is grateful to the MFO and its staffs for the offer, the financial support and warm hospitality.
-He also would like to thank the Leibniz Association for their travel support.
-This work is supported by Grant-in-Aid for Young Scientists (B) 20525167.
+The author wrote the paper in the current form form during his visit to Universit\`a di Pisa as a JSPS Postdoctoral Fellow for Reserch Abroad.
+He is grateful to the university and its staffs for the warm hospitality.
+Finally, he is grateful to the anonymous referee for his or her comments that improved the exposition.